QWERTYghri/ARPv3-C/doc/manual-ARPv3-new.md

 * OV : Overflow of any register.
 * SK : Stack overflow flag
-* CM : Comparison Register Set when a comparison instruction sets it off, a branch clears it or a clc
+* CM : A register to match 6 branch instructions, the branches check the CM to check how the comparison worked.
 * BM : Bit size mode, Switches between normal function handlers and addressing modes for 16 bit and 8 bit mode.

 **Instructions**